Skip to main content

 American Airlines Flagship Lounge

-Access: Flagship First/Business passengers, AAdvantage Platinum/Platinum Pro/Executive Platinum or ConciergeKey members, first or business class passengers of Oneworld airlines, Emerald or Sapphire members, or by paying at the door (USD 150.00).
+Access: Flagship First/Business passengers, AAdvantage Platinum/Platinum Pro/Executive Platinum or ConciergeKey, first class or business class passengers of Oneworld airlines, Emerald or Sapphire members, or paying at the door (USD150.00).

 Location: Secure area, next to gate D30.